anniebart/portfolio-site/src/pages/projects/mother-earth-podcast.md

 </div>

 *early logo iterations*

+The client wasn't sure how they wanted the earth to be incorporated into the final logo - so I gave three options of the earth centered with the text overlayed, the earth slightly above and to the right of the text and as a

 The primary use case for the logo was on podcast platforms, such as Apple podcasts + Spotify.
 With that in mind, having the logo encased in a square made the most sense, as it would make